thomasstep/authentication-service/README.md

   - Does not require an API key
   - `application/x-www-form-urlencoded` Payload:
     ```
-    ?refresh-token=asdf
-    OR
     ?email=email@address.com&password=pass
     OR
     ?otp=token
     ```
-  - If `refreshToken`, verify the token is before `ttl`, delete item, create new refresh token
   - If `email` and `password`, verify against hash
-  - Either way, create new refresh token item and send new JWT and refresh token
+  - Read private key from S3 `private/{applicationId}/private.key`
   - Response Payload:
     ```json
     {
-      "token": "asdf",
-      "refreshToken": "asdf"
+      "token": "asdf"
     }
     ```
 - `GET /applications/{applicationId}/users/password/reset`
-  - Request a new password for a user- Payload:
+  - Request a new password for a user
+  - Payload:
     ```
     ?email=email@address.com
     ```
-  - Does not required an API key
+  - Does not require an API key
   - Async
   - Check that hashed email exists as an active user
   - Send email with token to reset password